 One of the nicest things to do in Tel Aviv is biking around.
 Pretty much everyone in Tel Aviv goes around by bike.
 Biking lanes connect the entire city, and bikes can be rented at pretty much every corner in town and at any good hotel or hostel.
 Once I got hold of a bike, I used it to explore the city; to get to the old Reading power station; to bike along the waterfront and to make my way to Old Jaffa.
 There even are amazing bike tours that can be easily booked online.

 Explore Old Jaffa

 Old Jaffa is considered part of the greater Tel Aviv area, and one of the best places to visit in Tel Aviv.
-Needless to say, among the unmissable things to do in Tel Aviv, there’s exploring the narrow alleys of Old Jaffa, passing by the Clock Tower, the Flea Market, the Wishing Bridge, Andromeda’s Rock and Al-Bahr Mosque.
+Needless to say, among the unmissable activities in Tel Aviv, there’s exploring the narrow alleys of Old Jaffa, passing by the Clock Tower, the Flea Market, the Wishing Bridge, Andromeda’s Rock and Al-Bahr Mosque.
 There are daily free walking tours of Old Jaffa that depart at 2:00 pm from the Clock Tower.
 Jaffa Port is an incredibly cool place to visit during weekends, when Tel Avivians crowd its many fabulous restaurants.

 Walk around some cool neighborhoods

 I can’t quite decide what my favorite area of Tel Aviv is.
 I love Levontin and its low key bars and restaurants, the music scene and the interesting buildings – so decadent yet so charming.
 Florentin is my go to area for a night out, as there is an incredible choice of pubs and bars.
 And Neve Tzedek, one of the coolest places to visit in Tel Aviv, is the perfect place for an afternoon hang-out, with its cute coffee shops and boutiques.
-In doubt, I recommend walking around all neighborhoods as one of the coolest things to do in Tel Aviv.
+In doubt, I recommend walking around all neighborhoods.

 Observe the beautiful Bauhaus architecture